 Are CCCs an effective cultural diplomacy initiative?

-While some researchers consider CCCs’ lack of criticism as proof of success, Liu challenges such an equation by suggesting that the purpose of cultural diplomacy is not simply about evading controversy.
+While some researchers consider CCCs’ lack of criticism as proof of success, Liu challenges this by suggesting that the purpose of cultural diplomacy is not simply about evading controversy.

 Cultural diplomacy, as defined by American political scientist Milton Cummings, is ‘the exchange of ideas, information, art, and other aspects of culture among nations and their peoples in order to foster mutual understanding’.
 Therefore, as scholar Jiagu Richter rightly points out, a country’s cultural diplomacy, though part of the diplomatic strategy of the state, can only be successful when it promotes understanding and dialogue with those in host nations.
 In this sense, CCCs’ avoidance of controversy is not direct evidence of its efficacy as part of Chinese cultural diplomacy.